This soap recipe was inspired by a trip to my local apple orchard on a beautiful fall day.

 - and more!

-If you enjoyed this Apple Cider Soap recipe, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.
+If you enjoyed this Apple Cider Soap recipe, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, about once per month.
 (No spam ever, unsubscribe at any time.)